 - spinal cord disorders, including inflammatory and autoimmune disorders

-- headaches, such as cluster headaches, migraines, and headaches of unknown origin
+- headaches, such as cluster headaches and migraines

 Because the nervous system is complex, a neurologist may specialize in a specific area.
 They will do a fellowship in that area after residency training.
-Subspecialties have evolved in order to narrow a doctor’s focus.
-For example, some doctors specialize in treating children with neurological problems.
+Subspecialties have evolved to narrow a doctor’s focus.

 There are many subspecialties.
 Some examples include: